 If you think that you or someone you know has injuries that qualify under one or more of these descriptions, it’s best to consult a personal injury lawyer immediately.
 The timing is incredibly crucial, as Florida has a statute of limitations that limit the duration of time that you are allowed to file a claim.

-3. Florida will Recognize Your Claim For Only Up to Four Years
+3. Florida will Recognize Your Claim For Only Up to Two Years

 Statutes of limitations act as deadlines from when any court can reasonably hear your case with evidence—whether physical documents or through eyewitness statements—that are still intact and have not deteriorated over time.
 This is why contacting your personal injury lawyer immediately after the accident is a good idea, as your case needs to build up evidence as soon as possible!